amarossy/quarto-hebrew/README.md

 ## Usage

 Rendering the document is straightforward.
-Open the `index.qmd` file in your editor and use the render command:
+Open the `index.qmd` file in your editor and use the render command, or knit with CTRL+SHIFT+K.

 ```bash
 quarto render main.qmd